HomeTop HeadlinesPope Leo's Blunt Message to Trump

 The Pope’s comments sharply contrast with Trump’s emphatic defense of the operation.
 Speaking from Mar‑a‑Lago, the president vowed the strikes would “continue, uninterrupted throughout the week or, as long as necessary” and would hit Iran “with a force that has never been seen before.”

 The casualties paint a bleak picture.
 Iranian authorities say more than 1,000 people have been killed since Trump ordered the offensive, with the number rising as the campaign enters its fifth day, including roughly 165 schoolgirls and staff killed when the Minab elementary school was struck.
 Tehran alone endured 60 attacks within 24 hours, leaving 57 dead according to the Tehran Province Red Crescent Society.
-In Tel Aviv, one person — a foreign caregiver in her 40s — was killed when an Iranian ballistic missile hit a residential building, and dozens more were injured throughout Israel.
+In Tel Aviv, one person — a foreign caregiver in her 40s — was killed when an Iranian ballistic missile hit a residential building, and nine people, including three young siblings, were killed in Beit Shemesh when their bomb shelter was directly hit by a missile.
+Dozens more were injured throughout Israel.

 The assault succeeded in killing Iran’s 86‑year‑old Supreme Leader Ayatollah Ali Khamenei and nearly 40 senior commanders, including Abdolrahim Mousavi, the chief of staff of Iran’s armed forces.
 Iranian President Masoud Pezeshkian described the operation as “an open war against Muslims” and promised retaliation.